sodhancha/Software-Engineering-Notes/readme.md

 ### Design Guidelines

-<input type="checkbox" /> An oft-cited work in software design is this list of guidelines from A. M. Davis:
+- [ ] An oft-cited work in software design is this list of guidelines from A. M. Davis:

-	Design elements should be traceable to requirements.
+- [ ] Design elements should be traceable to requirements.

-	Consider alternative approaches, don’t suffer “tunnel vision.”
+- [ ] Consider alternative approaches, don’t suffer “tunnel vision.”

-	Don’t reinvent the wheel.
+- [ ] Don’t reinvent the wheel.

-	Minimize the “intellectual distance”, between the software and the real-world problem.
+- [ ] Minimize the “intellectual distance”, between the software and the real-world problem.

-	Uniformity and integration
+- [ ] Uniformity and integration

-	Structure to accommodate change.
+- [ ] Structure to accommodate change.

-	Graceful degradation and error handling.
+- [ ] Graceful degradation and error handling.

-	Design is not coding & vice versa.
+- [ ] Design is not coding & vice versa.

-	Quality is integral to design, not added after the fact.
+- [ ] Quality is integral to design, not added after the fact.

-	Review design of major conceptual elements, before minutiae.
+- [ ] Review design of major conceptual elements, before minutiae.

 Ended this session in https://mixmastamyk.bitbucket.io/pro_soft_dev/sdlc_3_des.html